 To change your drinking, you need to know WHY you drink.

-If you want to quit drinking or change your relationship with alcohol, it’s critical to understand the reasons why you drink in the first place.
+If you want to change your relationship with alcohol, it’s critical to understand the reasons why you drink in the first place.
 What is alcohol actually doing for you?
+How is it helping you?
 What are the root causes that drive you to drink?
+What are you using alcohol to escape from?
+What parts of yourself or your life do you feel you need relief from?
+What are the pain points that you’re using alcohol to soothe?

 Once you identify and bring the things that are driving you to drink into your awareness, you can systematically work on addressing these reasons in ways that don’t involve drinking.
 You can actively work on addressing the root causes, so you no longer feel compelled to drink over them.

 This work can be hard.
 No one is excited about finding new and healthier ways to unwind, socialise, have fun, build genuine confidence and so on.
 No one is thrilled about taking away their quick fix and learning to manage their internal emotional landscape in slower but more effective ways.
-And it can really suck to face the reality that your marriage is over, or you need to quit your job, or do more therapy.
+And it can really suck to face childhood trauma, the reality that your marriage is over, or that you need to quit a job you’re not happy in, or do more therapy.

 But if you want your relationship with alcohol to change, you have to change.
 As the saying goes, if nothing changes, nothing changes.
 And that includes you and your drinking habits.